List of cetaceans: Family Balaenopteridae: rorquals

 Rorquals are the largest group of baleen whales, with eleven species in three genera.
 They include the largest animal that has ever lived, the blue whale.
 They take their name from a Norwegian word meaning "furrow whale"; all members of the family have a series of longitudinal folds of skin running from below the mouth back to the navel (except the sei whale, which has shorter grooves).
 They allow the mouth to expand immensely when feeding.
 All rorquals have these unique folds.

 Family Cetotheriidae: pygmy right whale

 The pygmy right whale shares several characteristics with the right whales, with the exception of having a dorsal fin.
-Also, pygmy right whales' heads are no more than one-fourth the size of their bodies, whereas the right whales' heads are about one-third the size of their bodies.
+Also, pygmy right whales' heads are no more than one quarter the size of their bodies, whereas the right whales' heads are about one-third the size of their bodies.
 The pygmy right whale is the only extant member of its family.